 - If you aren’t comfortable using the Chase Portal you miss out on maximizing your rewards points value.

 If you want to learn more, read our Chase Sapphire Preferred review.

 Chase Freedom®: Best for rotating cash back bonus categories

-For anyone willing to put in a little bit of work you can really maximize your returns from the Chase Freedom card.
-The card pays an unlimited 1% back on all purchases with bonus cash-back categories that rotate quarterly, for instance, one quarter might be 5% back on restaurant spending.
+For anyone willing to put in a little bit of work, you can really maximize your returns from the Chase Freedom card.
+The card pays an unlimited 1% back on all purchases, with bonus cash-back categories that rotate quarterly.
+For instance, one quarter might be 5% back on restaurant spending.
 You do have to enroll and there is a $1,500 in combined purchases limit each quarter.
-For those who have more of a set-it-and-forget-it mentality, and therefore, doesn’t want to deal with rotating categories, chose a flat-rate cash back card like the Chase Freedom Unlimited.
-Anyone who likes to travel, or plans to in 2019, can boost the value of their rewards points if you pair this card with a Chase Sapphire Preferred or Reserve to maximize your Ultimate Rewards points.
+For those who have more of a set-it-and-forget-it mentality and therefore don’t want to deal with rotating categories, choose a flat-rate cash back card like the Chase Freedom Unlimited.
+Anyone who likes to travel, or plans to in 2019, can boost the value of their rewards points if they pair this card with a Chase Sapphire Preferred or Reserve to maximize their Ultimate Rewards points.